matteovenezia/vehicle-dynamics-simulation-suite/tyre-model/README.md

 MATLAB and Simulink implementation of the Pacejka 98 Magic Formula tyre model for longitudinal and lateral tyre-force prediction.

-The model computes longitudinal and lateral tyre forces as functions of slip ratio, slip angle, vertical load and camber angle, including combined-slip behaviour through an elliptical friction model.
+It computes longitudinal and lateral tyre forces as functions of slip ratio, slip angle, vertical load and camber angle, including combined-slip behaviour through an elliptical friction model.
 The tyre model is designed to be integrated into higher-level vehicle dynamics simulations.

 ## Main features